MatrixMike/makefilesC/README.md

-recall that we can pass args : make --makefile=Makefile3 also make --help some early experiments included building app from multiple files e.g. main.c and 2.c and 3.c
+recall that we can pass args : make --makefile=Makefile3 also make --help some early experiments included building app from multiple files e.g. main.c and 2.c and 3.c also note that geany will help with makefiles, edit and exec ...